 A common sight at cafes, home kitchens & restaurants these days is an impressive collection of empty whipped cream chargers/nangs .
 Oftentimes, when people have used the nitrous oxide inside the canisters, they seem to forget all about the existence of bins!

-A question that always comes up with my mates when we’re whipping lots of cream is can we recycle these things?
+A question that always comes up with my mates is, can we recycle these things?
 After all, when they do make it into the bin, it would be a shame for them to end up in a landfill.

 What Is Nitrous Oxide?